squid-cache/squid-cache.github.io/FrontPage.rst

 You can find information about what a Wiki is and how to use it at AboutWiki.
 = Other Squid-related resources =

  * The main [http://www.squid-cache.org/ Squid site]
- * The current version of the [http://www.squid-cache.org/Doc/FAQ/FAQ.html Squid FAQ] ( ["Faq/FaqIndex"] is a Local wikified Copy)
+ * The current version of the [http://www.squid-cache.org/Doc/FAQ/FAQ.html Squid FAQ] ( ["SquidFaq/FaqIndex"] is a local wikified Copy)
  * The [http://devel.squid-cache.org Squid development site]
  * The [http://www.squid-cache.org/bugs/index.cgi Bugzilla] database
  * Squijj [http://www.mnot.net/squij/] refresh_pattern analysis